tenjin/tenjin-android-sdk/README.md

 1. Get your `SDK_KEY` from your app page.
 Note: `SDK_KEY` is unique for each of your app.
 You can create up to 3 keys for the same app.
    ![image-3]
 2. In your Activity, import Tenjin: `import com.tenjin.android.TenjinSDK;`
-3. In the `onCreate` method of your main `Activity` class, add the following line of code:
+3. In the `onResume` method of your main `Activity` class, add the following line of code:

     ```java
     TenjinSDK instance = TenjinSDK.getInstance(this, "<SDK_KEY>");